software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 #### protostar.toml file

-You can read about how to compose the protostar configuration file [here](../05-protostar-toml.md).
-The point is to keep protostar commands clean and simple and leave such things as the network configuration away from them.
+You can read about how to compose the Protostar configuration file [here](../05-protostar-toml.md).
+The point is to keep Protostar commands clean and simple and leave such things as the network configuration away from them.

 In this file, you should create the following sections: